ArtskydJ/just-login-client/README.md

 - `dnodeEndpoint` is a string for the endpoint that dnode uses for communication.
 This argument optional, and defaults to "/dnode".
 - `cb` is a function that has the following arguments:
-	- `err` is obviously the error, if there is one.
+	- `err` is either `null` or an `Error` object.
 	- `newApi` is documented [here](https://github.com/ArtskydJ/just-login-server-api#api-methods).
 	- `sessionId` is the new (or previous, when applicable) session id.

 ###Returns:
-An event emitter which emits the [events below](#events).
+An event emitter which can emit the [events](#events) shown below.

 #Events

 Also, client sets window.emitter as an event emitter, and it emits these events:

 - `session` is emitted when a session is initiated.
 An object is emitted with the following properties:
-	- `sessionId` The session id of the newly connected session.
-E.g. `1234567890abcdef1234567890abcdef`
+	- `sessionId` The id for the current session.
+E.g. `3879533A-1F34-11E4-A8DE-C92C3319C4E0`
 	- `continued` Whether or not the session was continued from a previous session.
 E.g. `true`, `false`
 - `authenticated` is emitted when the user gets authenticated.
 It only gets emitted on a new session.
 Emits the email of the user who logged in.
+E.g. `you@youremail.com`

 ```js
 emitter.on('session', function (data) {